On This Page:

 - Do I need to change or modify my diet?

-- Do you have a dietitian or nutritionist that you recommend?
+- Do you have a dietitian that you recommend?

 - Will I need to take pancreatic enzymes or vitamins?
 If so, how often?